wbsuh/mysite/README.md

 # mysite

-A simple blog app in Django for hosting in PythonAnywhere.com.
+A simple blog app in Django for testing and hosting at PythonAnywhere.com.